darsa-group/ACCESS-2024/content/home/application.md

 We can accommodate a maximum of **20 outstanding candidates** during our five day residential course.

 ### Course requirements
-The course is designed for early career researchers - graduate students, PhD and postdocs - from a biological or data science background who are interested in computational entomology.
+The course is designed for early career researchers interested in computational entomology, whether they come from a biological or data science background.
 Specific requirements are as follows:
 * Programming experience -- Candidates must demonstrate at least basic programming skills, ideally in python.
-Otherwise, candidates will be expected to learn before the course begins.
+Otherwise, candidates will be expected to develop those skills by the start of the course.
-* Time commitment -- You must confirm that, if selected, **you will be able to dedicate time** to prepare (30h, remotely) and physically attend the 5-day event.
+* Time commitment -- You must confirm that, if selected, **you will be able to dedicate time** to prepare for the course (30h, remotely) and then physically attend the 5-day event.
 * Above all, candidates must be **excited** to apply new technologies and methods to answer interesting biological questions!

 ### Selection process